 Brazil: Introduction

 Brazil is the largest country in South America bounded by the Atlantic Ocean.
 Neighboring countries include Argentina, Bolivia, Colombia, French Guiana, Guyana, Paraguay, Peru, Suriname, Uruguay, and Venezuela.
-A geographically large country, the terrain includes lowlands, hills and some mountains.
-The Amazon River runs through northeastern Brazil and the Amazon Rainforest covers about one-third of country.
-The government system is a federal republic; the chief of state and head of government is the President.
+A geographically large country, the terrain includes lowlands, hills, and some mountains.
+The Amazon River runs through northeastern Brazil, and the Amazon Rainforest covers about one-third of the country.
+The government system is a federal republic; the chief of state and head of government is the president.
 The economic system is a market economy in which the prices of goods and services are determined in a free price system.
-Brazil is a member of the Latin American Integration Association (LAIA) and Mercosur.
+Brazil is a member of the Common Market of the South (Mercosur).

 Quick Links